mui/material-ui/CONTRIBUTING.md

 Please follow the coding style of the project.
 Material-UI uses prettier and eslint, so if possible, enable linting in your editor to get real-time feedback.

-- `yarn prettier` reformats the code.
+- `yarn prettier` reformat the code.
 - `yarn lint` runs manually the linting rules.

 Finally, when you submit a Pull Request, they are run again by our continuous integration tools, but hopefully, your code is already clean!